-Project: IMHOTEP is an eleven-week internship (May 20, 2013 – August 9, 2013) designed to increase the knowledge and skills of student trainees in biostatistics, epidemiology, and occupational safety and health.
+Project: IMHOTEP is an eleven-week internship (May 19, 2014 – August 1, 2014) designed to increase the knowledge and skills of student trainees in biostatistics, epidemiology, and occupational safety and health.
 The program begins with two weeks of intense educational training.
 The purpose of this training is to equip interns with the academic coursework and information necessary to complete the program.
-During the remaining nine weeks, interns conduct public health research with experts at the CDC, NIMR, Mexico Negro, and various other public health agencies and community based organizations.
+During the following eight weeks, interns conduct public health research with experts at the CDC, NIMR, Academic Institutions, State Agencies, and various other public health agencies and community based organizations.
 Interns also receive a $3,500 stipend, lodging, and travel to and from their site location and city of origin.

-- Must be a junior, senior, or recent graduate of an undergraduate institution
+- Current junior, senior, or recent graduate (within one year) of an undergraduate institution

 - Cumulative GPA of 2.7 or higher